EDHD - Education, Human Development

 EDHD629 Developmental Science Seminar and Colloquium (1 Credit)

-A seminar and colloquia series featuring speakers from the department, the college, the university, and other universities and institutions from across the world that aims to cover issues pertaining to contemporary theory and research in human development, child development, and developmental science.
+A seminar and colloquium series featuring speakers from the department, the college, the university, and other universities and institutions from across the world that aims to cover issues pertaining to contemporary theory and research in human development, child development, and developmental science.
 The seminar format is a weekly colloquia series, along with discussion sessions related to a range of developmental science topics.

 Recommended: For graduate students in the Human Development program.